RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-diffusion.md

 </div>

 This correction mechanism seems to have effect on state-of-the-art text-to-image generation as well.
-In this [recent work](https://arxiv.org/abs/2411.19415)<d-cite key="hu2024amo"></d-cite>, we find that stochastic samplers improves the text rendering qualities over deterministic samplers on SOTA models such as Flux -- it allows makes generated images better reflect the text in the prompt.
+In this [recent work](https://arxiv.org/abs/2411.19415)<d-cite key="hu2024amo"></d-cite>, we find that stochastic samplers improve the text rendering quality over deterministic samplers on SOTA models such as Flux -- it also makes generated images better reflect the text in the prompt.
 The figure below highlights this improvement: on the left, applying the stochastic sampler to the Flux model consistently outperforms the deterministic Euler sampler in text rendering performance across all step sizes.
 On the right, we present qualitative examples showcasing the enhanced text rendering quality achieved with the stochastic sampler.

 <div class="l-body">